csatib101/Public_Projects/README.md

 1) Dynamic Dashboard built on some basic Pivot tables,

-2) Dynamic Array Functions to showcase that there is life beyound PIVOT (similar functionality but much more elegant)
+2) Dynamic Array Functions to showcase that there is life beyound PIVOT (similar functionality as Pivot-based dashboards but much more elegant solution)

 Results: Full transparency of RM costs and its drivers for enhanced monitoring and decision making.
 In depth understanding of costs drivers leads to enhanced cost control and business results.